13 Discontinued Coca-Cola Drinks You'll Never See Again

 Vault

-Vault, released in 2005, was one of Coca Cola's first ventures into the world of energy drinks.
+Vault, released in 2005, was one of Coca-Cola's first ventures into the world of energy drinks.
 The jolting beverage contained 47 milligrams of caffeine in each eight-ounce serving and came complete with punchlines like, "Get it done, and then some" and "Chug & Charge."
-It was commonly compared to another drink owned by Coca-Cola called Surge with its citrus taste and nearly identical list of ingredients.
+It was commonly compared to another drink owned by Coca-Cola called Surge, with its citrus taste and many of the same ingredients.

 Following along within the same beverage category, Coca-Cola Energy was thrusted onto shelves in 2020 as the first official Coke-branded energy drink.
 Unfortunately, the drink's 80 milligrams of caffeine only gave it enough oomph to get through just about a year on American shelves, according to CNN.